NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 # Course feedback

 We have found the Software Carpentry technique of using sticky notes to be very handy.
+And the multi-choice questions also give a really good idea as to who needs more explanation.
+They also allow us to break up the proceedings with some humour.

+The multi choice question answer cards are a real pain to manage and distribute.
+Having each answer a different colour works really well in allowing us to see who has answered what without having to read the cards.

+We've also found that the use of minute cards is brilliant:

 To recap: at the end of a session, learners write one thing